Sea Turtle Tracking

-Xeno is a sub-adult loggerhead that was taken in on September 17th.
+Xeno is a sub-adult loggerhead that was taken in on September 17.
 She was found about 15 miles offshore, floating and unable to dive.
 She had some fluid in her body causing puffiness and moderate epibiota (organism growth such as bivalves or algae) on her carapace or shell.
 X-rays showed an extensive amount of shell-like material was found in her GI tract.
-After a series of treatment including antibiotics and vitamins she has been cleared for release!
+After a series of treatment including antibiotics and vitamins, she was cleared for release!

 Found near the Sandpearl Resort on May 8, 2016, Kreacher was discovered floating and distressed with moderate edema.
 Results of a CT scan revealed shells in her esophagus and gastro-intestinal track, causing her buoyancy complication and discomfort.
 She received TPN (total parenteral nutrition) treatments and a regular diet of squid and shrimp to help regulate her digestive system.
 With a clean bill of health, Kreacher was ready to return home to the wild.
 Kreacher was released on Clearwater Beach on June 21, 2016.
 Track her on the map below.

 According to Dan Evans with the Sea Turtle Conservancy, Kreacher seems to have found a feeding ground, which could explain why she has been hanging around one particular area.
 “The continental shelf off the Gulf coast of Florida has many areas of hard-bottom reef and other habitats that are great places for loggerheads to find food,” said Evans.

 Ozzy’s Satellite Track